6 types of gold IRA scams to avoid

 Gold IRAs allow you to invest in gold and other precious metals within a self-directed IRA.
-But there are several ways that sketchy gold IRA companies can take advantage of you.
-And there are different tactics that these scammers can use to rip you off.
+While these accounts offer tax advantages, sketchy companies often use deceptive tactics to take advantage of unsuspecting investors.

 Here are a few common gold IRA scams to watch out for:

 While gold IRA companies might be licensed to help you open an IRA, many of their employees are not licensed financial advisors.
 That means they shouldn’t be giving you any financial advice.
-Giving unlicensed financial advice is a violation of the rules set by the U.S. Securities and Exchange Commission (SEC) and should result in fines, but that doesn’t stop some gold IRA companies from doing it anyway.
+Giving unlicensed financial advice violates the rules set by the U.S. Securities and Exchange Commission (SEC) and should result in fines, but that doesn’t stop some gold IRA companies from doing so anyway.

 I recommend talking to a licensed financial advisor before moving forward with any investment.”

-The Commodity Futures Trading Commission (CFTC) reports that some gold IRA “experts” showcase themselves as an advisor, but they are simply salespeople trying to get you to open an IRA and buy as much gold as possible.
+The Commodity Futures Trading Commission (CFTC) warns that some gold IRA “experts” who showcase themselves as advisors are simply salespeople trying to get you to open an IRA and buy as much gold as possible.

 2. High-pressure sales tactics

 Since many gold IRA companies don’t employ licensed financial advisors, the sales team can earn commissions for opening accounts and selling a certain amount of product.
-This may result in high-pressure sales tactics to push unsuspecting customers to open an account or buy gold.
+A common pattern is urgency: sellers may push you to roll over retirement savings quickly or buy more gold than you planned.

-“When it comes to gold IRA scams, I often find that the companies may be operating within the law but are using fear tactics,” said Nathan Mueller, a financial planner and financial coach at BlackBird Finance.
+“When it comes to gold IRA scams, I often find that the companies may be operating within the law but are using fear tactics,” said Nathan Mueller, CFP®, founder of BlackBird Finance.

 “You hear radio or TV advertising explaining how there are all kinds of threats to the current state of life, and the only way to protect yourself is to invest all your money in gold,” Mueller said.
 “It's tough to hear [about] financial advisor[s] who [...] are misleading people.
 I recommend talking to a licensed financial advisor before moving forward with any investment.”